TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/README.md

 ## License

-The CHARISMA is developed by Federal Highway Administration (FHWA) Non-Destructive Evaluation (NDE) Lab.
+The CHARISMA was developed by the Federal Highway Administration (FHWA) Non-Destructive Evaluation (NDE) Lab.

 - For non-commercial use: You are free to use, copy, modify, and distribute the code, as long as it is not used for commercial purposes.